Connect with us

 Rachel Canter, executive director of Mississippi First, said pre-K was particularly impacted by the pandemic because virtual learning is more difficult in early education.
 The state’s early learning collaboratives that partnered with Head Start, the federally funded pre-K program, were entirely virtual during the 2020-21 school year, according to Canter and Smith.

-The Mississippi Department of Education has recently kicked off a of eight regional literacy meetings for families of students in kindergarten through third grade.
-The goal is to help students by giving and other members strategies to use at home to improve literacy.
+The Mississippi Department of Education has recently kicked off a series of eight regional literacy meetings for families of students in kindergarten through third grade.
+The goal is to help students by giving parents and other family members strategies to use at home to improve literacy.

 READ MORE: How Mississippi schools teach kindergarteners to read